What Causes Psoriasis?

-Psoriasis turns your skin cells into Type A overachievers: They grow about five times faster than normal skin cells.
+Psoriasis turns your skin cells into overachievers: They grow about five times faster than regular skin cells.
 And your body can't keep up.
-The old ones pile up instead of sloughing off, making thick, flaky, itchy patches.
+The old cells build up instead of sloughing off, making thick, flaky, itchy patches.

 Why do these cells go a little haywire?
 There's more going on under the surface of this skin disease.

+The exact cause of psoriasis is still a mystery.
 Researchers think something sets off your immune system.
-The exact reason is a mystery.
-But it's likely a combination of genetics and triggers.
+But it's probably a combination of risk factors and triggers.

 Little bits of your DNA, called genes, are instructions for your cells.
-They control things like your eye and hair color, if you can taste certain things, and other ways your body works.
-Some genes are only active at certain times.
+They control your eye and hair color, whether you can taste certain things, and the other ways your body works.
+Some genes are active only at certain times.

-When you have psoriasis, the genes that control your immune system signals get mixed up.
-Instead of protecting your body from invaders as it's designed to do, it promotes inflammation and turns skin cells on overdrive.
+When you have psoriasis, the genes that control your immune system’s signals get mixed up.
+Instead of protecting your body from invaders, as it's designed to do, it promotes inflammation and turns skin cells on overdrive.

 Scientists have found about 25 genes that are different in people with psoriasis.
 They think it takes more than one to cause the disease, and they're looking for the main ones.